Home

 the cost of your nail polish!

-Their pale
+Their

-pink base and bright white tips characterize the
+pale pink base and bright white tips characterize the

-ever-popular French manicures, which are a common request at
+ever-popular French manicures, which are a common request

-nail salons everywhere.
-Professional nail stylists may paint
+at nail salons everywhere.
+Professional nail stylists

-prior to painting them.
-If you get your nails done with fake
+conditioning workout prior to painting them.
+If you

-tips, you may have to make a trip back to the salon to get
+make a trip back to the salon to get your French tips

-your French tips “refilled” when your nails have grown
+“refilled” when your nails have grown noticeably.

 Keeping